-Dying with anticipation?
-Now’s the time to reach for the popcorn.
-This spicy and fragrant popcorn hits a citrus-y high note with lime juice and then the Hatch chile powder from Melissa’s Produce and fresh-ground coriander fill in the complex layers.
+This spicy and fragrant popcorn hits a citrus-y high note with lime juice.
+Meanwhile, Hatch chile powder from Melissa’s Produce and fresh-ground coriander fill in the complex layers.

 Hatch Chile-Coriander Popcorn